jack-bradshaw/Avatar/README.md

     System.out.println("Found element " + e.getSimpleName().toString());
 }
 ```
-produces:
+would produce:
 ```
+Found element parameter1
-Found element field1
+Found element MyOtherClass
 Found element field2
 ```

-The `getUniqueElementWithId(String)` method is also provided for convenience.
+In addition to the `getElementsWithId` method, the `getUniqueElementWithId(String)` method is provided for convenience.
 This method returns a single element to avoid the unnecessary overhead of using a set, but it will throw an exception if the supplied ID does not correspond to exactly one element in the source file.

 ## End-to-end example
 Some context is necessary for a good example, so we will define a few source files and then some tests files.
 This example assumes you are familiar with the basic concepts of Java annotations, annotation processors and unit testing.